texnoforge/wopvault/README.md

 This is a trivial Python 3.10+ FastAPI server with a singular purpose of colleting user generated [Words of Power] / [TexnoMagic] content.

-This software can be used to collect user drawings through a REST API and save them into CSV files for further processing.
+This software can be used to collect user drawings as a series of points through a REST API and save them into CSV files for further processing.

+See [woptrainer] for a Godot client implemention.

-## Status
+## Status: alpha

-**Alpha** - it kinda works :)
+It seems to work fine :)

 ## Installation